 UCCs cover all CO2 emissions from all human sources.
 The total amount of credits in the economy directly limits the amount of carbon – fossil fuels – that is allowed to be pumped out of the ground.
 All UCCs used in industry, government, finance – everywhere – would come originally from the citizens.
 Industry and commerce, without any UCCs of its own, obtains UCCs from their consumers for use at every stage of its business.

 For example, whoever wants to purchase a new car, must pay the car dealer in money and UCCs.
 The car dealer pays the car manufacturer with UCCs as well.
 The manufacturer pays several suppliers, also with UCCs, including a steelworks, an energy provider, a battery manufacturer and so on.
 The steelworks obtains its UCCs from its customers, like the car manufacturer.
 It knows how many UCCs to charge, because it has to pay UCCs for the energy it uses in its furnaces – whether to a fossil fuel supplier or, in the future in much smaller quantities, to a renewable energy source.

-Carbon Credits can be bought or sold
+Carbon Tokens can be bought or sold

 To prevent people or businesses falling off a carbon cliff edge, anyone can sell the Universal Carbon Credits they don’t need on the centrally regulated carbon market to those people and businesses that need to buy more.
 Read about Personal Carbon Trading here, including the answer to that old chestnut “doesn’t Personal Carbon Trading mean the rationing is less effective?”